asefahmed500/culture-crm/README.md

     - **Sales Scripts**: Generate customized sales scripts with talking points and objection handling for any cultural segment.
     - **Content Calendar**: Create a 30-day content calendar based on the overall cultural trends of the customer base.
 - **Settings & ROI Simulation**: Input baseline business metrics (LTV, CPA, Conversion Rate) which the AI uses to provide more accurate ROI projections in its generated strategies.
+- **Performance Tracking**: Input actual campaign ROI for a cultural segment to track and prove the value of cultural targeting over time.

+## Ethical Guardrails

+- **Transparency**: This README and the application UI clearly state when and how the Qloo API and LLMs are used to generate insights.
+- **Privacy-First**: The system is designed to work with anonymized data from the start, requiring no PII for its core functionality.
+- **Bias Detection**: The AI segmentation flow is prompted to identify and flag segments that may be based on potentially harmful stereotypes, which are then highlighted in the UI.
+- **Human-in-the-Loop**: The Cultural Accuracy Scoring feature allows users to validate AI-generated profiles, providing a feedback loop to track and improve model accuracy over time.
+- **Opt-Out (Conceptual)**: While not fully implemented due to the hackathon's scope, a production version would include mechanisms for end-users to opt-out of cultural analysis, respecting user agency.

 ## Tech Stack